“Cheddar isn’t joking”: Reactions as The New Force leader campaigns in Tamale

-Cheddar: Reactions As The New Force Leader Trends On X Over His Massive Campaign In Northern Region
+Cheddar: Reactions As The New Force Leader Trends On X Over His Massive Campaign In Tamale

 - Massive reactions have trailed a campaign video of The New Force leader Nana Kwame Bediako